vagueLima/PipedriveToBling/README.md

 # PipedriveToBling

 For the sake of convenience, the .env file for this project it's not on gitignore.
+Change the Variables PIPEDRIVE\*TOKEN, PIPEDRIVER_API_URL, BLING_TOKEN and BLING_API_URL to your desired accounts.
+There is no need to change the \*\*MONGO**\* environment variables.
+Whenever data is stored, the environment variable '**PIPEDRIVER_API_URL\*\*' is used to differentiate records.
+That means you can change Pipedrive accounts, and you will only get the documents to the one the URL is currently pointing.

 It's possible to get data from the GET routes by running this project with npm start (after npm install).